nlesc-nano/swan/data/ResulsTraining.md

 # Machine learning model to predict CDFT properties

-The following table shows the **mean rvalue** resulting from the linear regression between the predicted as function of the ground true labels.
-Therefore, the closer these values are to 1 the better the better the model is to predict the properties *with the available amount of training data*.
+The following table shows the **mean rvalue** resulting from the linear regression between the predicted properties as function of the ground true computed properties.
+Therefore, the closer these values are to 1 the better the model is to predict the properties *with the available amount of training data*.

 The mean values where computing with the results of **5** training/validation datasets picked randomly